-Edited by Rowan, Anonymous, Lynn, Eng and 1 other
+Edited by Rowan, Lynn, Eng, Shelley

 Did you know that you can create your own beautiful earrings by reusing a piece of lace?
 These unique earrings will really make you stand out, plus they match with almost any outfit.
 During the day, pair them with your favorite t-shirt and jeans to make a statement, or pair them with one of your favorite dresses for a gorgeous date night look.
 They would even make an attractive, affordable and fun accessory choice for bridesmaids.
 Not only are they very easy to make and require only a few items, the design possibilities are endless.
 Whether you prefer a bold, strong design, or a soft, elegant look, you can create your own masterpiece using any type or pattern of lace.
 You can dye the lace different colors and add embellishments such as beads, rhinestones and glitter, so try making multiple pairs and you'll have accessories to match with everything in your wardrobe without breaking your budget.